Only creators and new works from the preceding calendar year are eligible for nomination.

 - Best Presentation in Design

 OPEN NOMINATED AND VOTED AWARDS: All the nominees and the winner of these five categories will be selected by open voting.
-The five top Fan-Only Favorites will be announced at the Award Ceremony in September at the Baltimore Comic-Con.
+The five top Fan-Only Favorites will be announced at the Award Ceremony at the Baltimore Comic-Con.
 A winner in a given year’s Fan Favorite category is not eligible to be nominated in that category the following year.
 These categories include:

 - Favorite Hero